 What is the ARC Fund?

-The ARC Fund is an internal source of financing to encourage and support small-scale, original research and/or scholarly activities at Langara.
-Through a competitive application process, the Fund grants up to $3,000 per year to support eligible activities, which may include, but are not limited to:
+The Applied Research Centre (ARC) Fund is an internal source of financing to encourage and support small-scale, original research and/or scholarly activities at Langara.
+Over 50 ARC Fund grants have been awarded Langara faculty since 2016.
+Through a competitive application process, the fund grants up to $3,500 per year to support eligible activities, which may include, but are not limited to:

 Who may apply?